jcbeyler/wasm-to-llvm-prototype/README.md

 The prototype does not do:

-* There are some limitations in type checking and handling on the LLVM side, consider it a feature
 * Assert traps are not yet supported (I tried but got side-tracked, it's a WIP) ** It currently just signals that traps are not supported...
 * Probably a lot more things